Work is evolving

 In May 2017, a company I was supporting was once again about to bankrupt.
-It had been founded 12 years ago and they finally couldn’t pay their employees anymore.
-The team was falling in ruin.
+It had been founded 12 years ago and they ended up not being able to pay their employees anymore.
+Everything was collapsing.
 A project in which they had all invested ended up spinning out of control, and all of that, because of a bad customer.
-Nevertheless, a page was about to be turned.
-I remember that this evening, tears in their eyes, the two partners promised to each other that they would never lower their heads in front of a customer ever again.
-And to succeed, they would have to change, to restart, they would have to redefine their principles and stick to them, because it’s the only solution to hold your head high.
-Without really realizing it, this day, we were about to reinvent the corporate culture of their company.
-We undertook to define the principles to be detailed, to confront them and finally argue to make sure they are as fair as possible.
-The final assessment was that human is their most important resource.
+Nevertheless, they were reaching a turning point.
+I remember that this evening, tears in their eyes, the two partners promised each other they would never humble before a customer’s feet ever again.
+And to succeed, they would have to change, to restart, they would have to redefine their principles and stick to them.
+Why? because it’s the only solution to stand tall.
+Without entirely realizing it, this day, we were about to reinvent the corporate culture of their company.
+We clearly defined the principles, to make sure they were as fair as possible.
+The final result was that human was their most important resource.
 It had to be their focus again.

-To be straightforward, the new culture defines the main mission which is “Human-first” and a vision : a world where a company is able to put the human the center of its preoccupations, even before its ambitions.
-But this idea is not a “flower power” motto, far from that !
+To be straightforward, the new culture defines the main mission which is “Human-first” and a vision : a world where a company is able to focus on the human, even before its own ambitions.
+But the idea is not a “flower power” motto, far from that !

 Evolutions in terms of computer sciences between the years 2000 and 2010 taught us that digitalization gives people superpowers, huge possibilities to learn and develop.
 On the other side, companies, to grow or even just survive in this century, will have to learn how to maintain different relationships with their customers and especially to train their teams around a key objective : satisfaction of their customer while defending their offer.
 The role of a boss will, more than ever, be a key role and will have to change.
-Stop with sharks, stop with autocrats, collaboration enables to surpass, the collective intelligence going further than the solitary mind.
+Stop with sharks, stop with autocrats!
+The collective intelligence goes way further than the solitary mind.

 Change or disappear!

-But let us come back to the original problem : if to survive in this digital world it is primordial to innovate and that to innovate you need motivated employees, then how can we create a new way of gestion which will help us to innovate and develop motivation ?
+But let us come back to the original problem : if to survive in this digital world it is primordial to innovate and that to innovate you need a motivated team, then how can we create a new way of managing that will help us to innovate and develop motivation ?